VlaamseKunstcollectie/Imagehub-Box/README.md

 Change the variables in the configuration file for your particular setup.
 Make sure you point the `vagrant_synced_folders` to the directory on the host machine where you installed both an instance of the datahub and Project Blacklight.
-If you're setup looks like this:
+If your setup looks like this:

 ```bash
 $ cd ~/Projects